Levy Restaurants

-Levy is a restaurant and hospitality company based in Chicago specializing in providing food and beverage to major entertainment and sports venues.
-Founded in 1978, with a single family-run delicatessen in Water Tower Place, since 2006, it has been a wholly owned subsidiary of Britain's Compass Group.
+Levy Restaurants ("Levy") is an American food service and hospitality company based in Chicago, Illinois.
+Levy provides catering and beverage services at more than 80 entertainment and sports venues in the United States and Canada.
+It is the largest food service contractor in North American professional sports, with nearly a 40% market share.
+Founded in 1978 with a single family-run delicatessen in Water Tower Place, Levy has been a wholly owned subsidiary of Britain's Compass Group since 2006.

-It operates over 200 sports and entertainment venues in 41 markets throughout the US and Canada.
-In 2004, company revenue exceeded $470 million, and by 2017 had exceeded $1.5 billion in revenue.
-The company also owns and operates several restaurants in addition to its sports and entertainment venue concessions.

 History

-The company was founded in Chicago, IL in 1978 by Larry and Mark Levy of St. Louis.
+The company was founded in 1968 in Chicago by Larry and Mark Levy of St. Louis.
 The first property was D.B.
 Kaplan's Delicatessen in Chicago's Water Tower Place.
-In 1982, the company pioneered the concept of fine dining in stadiums and arenas with award-winning restaurants and foodservice locations at Chicago's Comiskey Park (home of the Chicago White Sox) and again in 1985 in Chicago's Wrigley Field (home of the Chicago Cubs.)
-In 1989, the company was selected by The Walt Disney Company to own and operate two locations inside their world-famous Walt Disney World Resort, Terralina Crafted Italian and Portabella.
-Levy was also a partner in the former Wildhorse Saloonand Fireworks factory location at Walt Disney World.
-The Terralina Crafted Italian's has consistently been voted best Italian restaurant in Orlando.
-Portobello has achieved one of the top ten sales volumes of any restaurant in the United States.
-In 1994 they added their first location outside Chicago.
-The company also created and implemented the WOCAAT (Winning One Customer At A Time) training philosophy.
+In 1982, the company began to work in stadiums and arenas with restaurants and food service locations at Chicago's Comiskey Park (former home of the Chicago White Sox) and, in 1985, in Chicago's Wrigley Field (home of the Chicago Cubs.)

+In 1989, the company was selected by The Walt Disney Company to own and operate two locations inside Walt Disney World Resort: Terralina Crafted Italian and Portabella.
+Levy was also a partner in the former Wildhorse Saloon and Fireworks factory location at Walt Disney World.